tmanderson/debate-analysis/README.md

 # Debate Critic

 Analyzing some language from the 2016 presidential debates.
-The reports can be viewed in the `reports` folder.
+The reports can be viewed in the [`reports`](reports) folder.

-### Reports:
-All primary debates have been analysed and can be viewed within the [reports](reports) directory.

 ### Points of Analysis:
 - Total words spoken